What Is Software Testing?

 Gray, White, and Black Box Testing

-Gray, black, and white box testing refer to three methods conducted from different points of view, including those of QA testers, developers, and end users.
+Gray, black, and white box testing refer to three methods conducted from different perspectives, including those of QA testers, developers, and end users.
 These testing processes must operate in conjunction with one another during software development.

 Black Box Testing White Box Testing Gray Box Testing